top of page

 of the hall

-and as dark as fresh squid ink;
+quiet, and dark as fresh squid ink;

 the only sound,